yk8000/MMB-RNAseq-Workflow/scripts/Step4-2_DESeq2_Normalization.md

 # Option A. Salmon (tximport counts)
 ## Normalization using DESeq2 on gene-level counts from Salmon (via tximport)
+In this option, transcript quantification is first performed with Salmon, producing transcript-level abundance estimates.
+These results are then imported into R using **tximport**, which summarizes transcript-level abundances into a gene-level count matrix.

 ```
 # Rscripts